kenhkan/angular-curve/README.md

 Or visit the [plugin directory](https://github.com/brunch/brunch/wiki/Plugins) to hunt for your gems!

+If you add a new template preprocessor, remember to add the relevant extensions to `curve.templates.extensions` in `bower.json` as angular-curve needs to know which files are templates to prepend `app.js`.

 Under the `app` directory:

 * Script files are compiled into one JavaScript file, `public/app.js`